priyanshu-profile/GENTEEL-NEGOTIATOR/README.md

 # GENTEEL-NEGOTIATOR

-This repository contains the dataset and code for our paper titled [GENTEEL-NEGOTIATOR: LLM-Enhanced Mixture-of-Expert-based Reinforcement Learning Approach for Polite Negotiation Dialogue]()
+This repository contains the dataset and code for our paper titled [GENTEEL-NEGOTIATOR: LLM-Enhanced Mixture-of-Expert-based Reinforcement Learning Approach for Polite Negotiation Dialogue](https://ojs.aaai.org/index.php/AAAI/article/view/34685)

 ## Code
-The folder GENTEEL-NEGOTIATOR contains contains the code for the proposed TRIP NEGOTIATOR architecture.
+The folder GENTEEL-NEGOTIATOR contains the code for the proposed GENTEEL-NEGOTIATOR architecture.

 ## Dataset Request Access

 The sample dataset can be found in sample_negochat.csv and sample_ind.csv.
-The dataset is in the cleaning process.
-The complete dataset will be available shortly.

-To request full access to the datasets, fill out the agreement form linked here.
+To request full access to the datasets, fill out the agreement form [linked here]([https://ojs.aaai.org/index.php/AAAI/article/view/34685](https://www.iitp.ac.in/~ai-nlp-ml/resources.html).

 ## Citations

-If you are using this work or the dataset, cite the paper
+If you are using this work or the dataset, cite the paper.

+@inproceedings{priya2025genteel,
-Priyanshu Priya, Rishikant Chigrupaatii, Mauajama Firdaus, Asif Ekbal (2025).
-GENTEEL-NEGOTIATOR: LLM-Enhanced Mixture-of-Expert-based Reinforcement Learning Approach for Polite Negotiation Dialogue.
-In Proceedings of the AAAI Conference on Artificial Intelligence
+  title={GENTEEL-NEGOTIATOR: LLM-Enhanced Mixture-of-Expert-Based Reinforcement Learning Approach for Polite Negotiation Dialogue}, author={Priya, Priyanshu and Chigrupaatii, Rishikant and Firdaus, Mauajama and Ekbal, Asif}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={39}, number={23}, pages={25010--25018}, year={2025}
+}